Scooby Apocalypse

 Scooby Apocalypse is a monthly comic book series, published by DC Comics, which began in May 2016.
-It re-imagines the characters from the Scooby-Doo franchise, particularly the 1969 TV series Scooby-Doo, Where Are You!, setting them in a post-apocalyptic world.
+It re-imagines the characters from the Scooby-Doo franchise, particularly the 1969 animated television series Scooby-Doo, Where Are You!, setting them in a post-apocalyptic world.

-Unlike previous titles, which are all-ages, this title had a teen plus rating.

 The comic was conceived by a DC Comics co-publisher and artist, Jim Lee, as part of a major reboot using Hanna-Barbera characters to create a new Hanna-Barbera comic-book universe.
-Lee worked on the first issue's cover and several more after that (before interior artist Howard Porter took over).
+Lee worked on the first issue's cover and several more after that before interior artist Howard Porter took over.

-The series ended on April 10, 2019.
+The series ended in April 2019.

 Premise

 "Those meddling kids" and their Mystery Machine are at the center of a well-meaning experiment gone wrong and they will need to bring all of their mystery solving skills to bear (along with plenty of Scooby Snacks) to find a cure for a world full of mutated creatures infected by a nanite virus that enhances their fears, terrors, and baser instincts.